yuexinw6057/Todo-Planner-list-2021/README.md

 ## Implications

-I hope to achieve something that can be useful for me due to the everything things that I would be doing and forgetting and maybe build something to navigate something in 3-d to get a better idea of things.
+I hope to achieve something that can be useful for me due to the everything things that I would be doing and forgetting
 ---

 * [Blog Entry 1](entries/entry01.md)